andre-st/goodreads-toolbox/dict/README.md

 Works better with a larger set of available reviews.
 Randomization yield no improvements (rather opposite).
-Consider searching with trigram combinations ("let ing") in order to get more unique results.
+Consider searching with trigram combinations ("let ing") in order to get more unique results.;
+often as good as the whole `ngram-en-lg.lst`

 ## words-en-lg.lst